Payment facilitation is the process by which one entity, a master merchant, processes or facilitates payments on behalf of a base of sub merchants.

 Without the support of a payment facilitator, merchants or businesses that want to transact with credit cards would otherwise need to apply and be underwritten by an acquiring credit card bank.
 To mitigate risks around fraud and non-payment of fees, these banks employ verification processes.
 The information and vetting process can be prohibitively burdensome to small businesses, ultimately leading to decisions to forgo accepting credit card payments.
 This refusal perpetuates cycles of revenue loss, scale and convenience up and down the customer, merchant and facilitator value chain.

-While becoming a payment facilitator appears an obvious choice for SaaS businesses, there are factors to consider with respect to pursuing aggregation or facilitation.
-Each business profile is different and distinctives around levels of maturity, client profile type and cash flow should all be weighed.
+While becoming a payment facilitator appears an obvious choice for SaaS businesses, there are factors to consider with respect to pursuing payment aggregation or facilitation.
+Each business profile is different and distinct based around levels of maturity, client profile type and cash flow should all be weighed.

-Here are the five key components that make payment facilitation a viable option:
+Here are the five key components that make becoming a PayFac viable option:

 - Available Capital: Facilitation is a development intensive effort.
-Associated payment facilitation costs, including engineering, due diligence and maintenance, can easily exceed $50,000 annually.
+Associated payment facilitation costs, including engineering, due diligence and maintenance, can easily exceed $100,000 annually with upfront costs in excess of 100k.

 - Headcount: Risk mitigation and compliance requirements mean devoting full-time headcount to focus on ongoing payment infrastructure maintenance.